BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.md

 If you wish to interact with the models, please have a look at the notebook `./exploit_models.ipynb`.

 Currentscape plots can also be plotted by BluePyEModel, along with the other analysis figures.
 To do so, you simply have to add `"plot_currentscape": true,` to the `"pipeline_settings"` dict of `./config/recipes.json`.
-This will automatically save the recordings of the voltage, as well as every available ionic currents and ionic concentration to `./recordings`.
+All currents are recorded in [pA].
 The currentscape figures are created using the same recordings, and are saved under `./figures/EMODEL_NAME/currentscape`.
 If you want to customise your currentscape plots, you can pass a currentscape config to the `"pipeline_settings"` dict of `./config/recipes.json` under the key `"currentscape_config"`.
 You can find more information about currentscape and its config [here](https://bbpgitlab.epfl.ch/cells/currentscape#about-the-config).

+The recordings of the voltage, as well as every available ionic currents and ionic concentration can be saved locally to `./recordings` when setting `save_recordings` to `true` in the `pipeline_settings`.

+If you don't want to have mechanism-specific currents in the currentscape plots, but have e.g. whole ionic currents plotted, it is possible by calling `pipeline.py` with the `--step='currentscape'` argument.
+You'll have to change the `vars` list in `pipeline.py` to match the variables to want to plot with currentscape.

 #### Validation